iamsauravsharma/insincere-question-classification/README.md

 # INSINCERE_QUESTION_CLASSIFICATION

-This is a final year project done by group of Bishal Gaire, Bishal Rijal, Dilip Gautam amd Saurav Sharma.
-This project classify ouy whether a question is sincere or insincere using deep learning.
-It uses out [dataset][dataset_link] provided out by kaggle.
+This is a final-year project done by a group of Bishal Gaire, Bishal Rijal, Dilip Gautam and Saurav Sharma.
+This project classifies whether a question is sincere or insincere using deep learning.
+It uses [dataset][dataset_link] provided by Kaggle.

 **Project Info:**